igfarm/swarmon/README.md

  - SLACK_WEBHOOK: contains the webhook link to the slack channel where problems will be posted
  - NODE_COUNT: the expected number of healthy available nodes
  - CHECK_INTEVAL_MIN: (optional) the number of minutes between checks.
 Defaults to 5 if not provided.
+ - SLACK_ON_START: (optional) set this variable to 'yes' if you want to send slack message when the app starts.